aramder/aramder.github.io/animation/_posts/2018-7-29-animation-bank-module.md

 The new La Cañada Flintridge rose parade float's animation system is built in several modular pieces.
 Four identical units will be valve bank modules, which are responsible for controlling a bank of four hydraulic animation channels.<!--more-->

 The valve bank control modules each contain a PID controller, and drivers for the hydraulic valves.
-To see how this unit fits in to the animation system, check out <a href="https://aramder.github.io/animation-summary/" target="_blank">this summary</a> of the new animation system.
+To see how this unit fits in to the animation system, check out <a href="https://aramder.github.io/animation-summary/">this summary</a> of the new animation system.

 These modules mostly contain commercial off-the-shelf parts, such as the Gilderfluke Br-EFB PID controller and Rexroth valve drivers, but some parts of the system were custom built.